Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

+{\bf Remark on the history of this paper:} A preliminary version of this paper \cite{Sch} was published on the arXiv.
+It was not sent to a refereed journal since it is rather long and, besides new theory, contains some known results.
+However, this exposition turned out to close the gap between the textbooks \cite{FOT} and \cite{Soa, Woe} and seems to be quite useful.
+In fact, the way the theory is presented here is used in the publications \cite{GHKLW,HKLMS,HuK,Kel,KLSW,KLSWoi} which cite \cite{Sch}.

+{\bf Acknowledgements:} I am grateful to Daniel Lenz for introducing me to this area and for the help when preparing this manuscript.
+I thank Matthias Keller and Sebastian Haeseler for the many fruitful discussion on the subject and Wolfgang Woess for giving useful comments on an earlier version of the text.
+Furthermore, I acknowledge the financial support of the Graduiertenkolleg 1523/2 : Quantum and gravitational fields.

-\chapter{Forms and spaces associated with graphs}
+\section{Forms and spaces associated with graphs}

 In this chapter we introduce the objects of our studies.
-Following \cite{HKLW}, we specify what we will call a weighted graph $(b,c)$ over a vertex set $V$, define the ensemble $(\ow{D},\ow{F},\ow{L},\ow{Q})$ of associated objects and show their basic connections.
-In the next section, we consider a certain inner product on $\ow{D}$, which turns it into a Hilbert space.
-Since spaces of this sort were introduced in \cite{Yam1}, we will call it the Yamasaki space $\mathbf{D}$.
-We prove some results about the structure of $\mathbf{D}$.
+Following \cite{HKLW} we specify what we will call a weighted graph $(b,c)$ over a vertex set $V$, define the ensemble $(\ow{D},\ow{F},\ow{L},\ow{Q})$ of associated objects and show their basic connections.
+In the next section we equip $\ow{D}$ with an inner product which turns it into a Hilbert space.
+Since spaces of this sort were introduced in \cite{Yam1}, we call it the Yamasaki space $\mathbf{D}$.
+We prove some results about its structure.
 Finally, we introduce the notion of a Dirichlet form associated with $(b,c)$.
-Most results of this chapter are well known.
-However, we include their proofs for the convenience of the reader.
+Most results of this chapter are well known and we include their proofs for the convenience of the reader.

-\section{Basic definitions}
+\subsection{Basic definitions}